castleandersen/castleandersen-filemaker-webasm/README.md

 # FileMaker WebAssembly WebView test

-Simple test project to run WebAssembly function inside FileMaker WebView.
+Simple test project to run WebAssembly function inside FileMaker WebView for [EngageU 2025](https://engageu.eu). discussions.

 The `package.sh` sctipt builds the WebAssembly module and creates an Matryoshka Doll of nested base64 encoded WASM and JavaScript to load it as a proof-of-concept.